 Fiduciaries can’t take this approach to a financial relationship.
 Plain and simple.
-They have to work in your best interests first.
+Fiduciaries have to work in your best interests first.

-So if you view fiduciaries and brokers as one in the same, well, we’re here to tell you they’re usually not.
+So if you view fiduciaries and brokers as the same, well, we’re here to tell you they’re usually not.

-A person’s designation as a “fiduciary” means there are big implications for the relationship, how you pay that professional, how much investment advice they can give you and even the type of stock, bond or mutual fund they may suggest you should add to your portfolio.
+A person’s designation as a “fiduciary” means big implications for the relationship.
+Those implications can include how you pay that professional, how much investment advice they can give you, and even the type of stock, bond, or mutual fund they may suggest you should add to your portfolio.

 In other words, it makes all the difference in the world.

-Building upon our previous post highlighting the chief differences between a fiduciary and a broker, let’s take a look at three more key differentiators, including how they manage your investments, how they’re paid and more.
+Building upon our previous post highlighting the chief differences between a fiduciary and a broker, let’s look at three more key differentiators.
+This includes how each manages your investments, how each gets paid, and more.

-If you want someone to be granted a degree of authority to manage an investment advisory account on your behalf, including choosing which stocks, bonds, mutual funds and more to add to your portfolio, you want a true fiduciary advisor.
+If you want someone to grant a degree of authority to manage an investment advisory account on your behalf, including choosing which stocks, bonds, mutual funds, and more to add to your portfolio, you want a true fiduciary advisor.
 A fiduciary does not require your consent on any trade (although you should definitely receive regular statements and trade information through a third-party custodian).

 A broker cannot legally trade any assets in your portfolio without your consent.
 You must give them the order to do so first.
 No matter how much they may seem to manage your finances, if they have to run any kind of trade by you, that professional is a broker.
 Not a fiduciary.